 - Service Learning

 The role of your faculty coach is to provide guidance and support throughout your entire time in medical school.
 You will meet one-on-one regularly with your coach to help identify and achieve your goals.
 Together you will develop a learning plan that evolves as your training progresses.
 In addition to the peers and faculty coaches within your House, you have access to a dedicated House Counselor, a comprehensive collection of insider info through the Med Students Gateway sponsored by the Office of Medical Student Education, and many resources available through our Office for Health Equity and Inclusion.
+These are just a handful of the people you can count on in your Med School Squad.

 Michigan Med faculty contributed to developing the framework of academic coaching, authoring chapters and co-editing a guide for medical educators in Coaching in Medical Education: A Faculty Handbook.
 Read more about this publication here.